Getting Started

 By using schemas, you can validate module exports and ensure they remain consistent and properly documented.
 The following is an example of how to validate a module export with renoun using Zod.

-In our Button component example, we can validate the front matter of the MDX file at the call site of our collection using a schema:
+Using our Button component example, we can validate the front matter of the MDX file at the call site of our directory using a schema:

 import { z } from 'zod'